reggieofarrell/wp-env-sync/README.md

 # wp-env-sync

-This script syncs the files and database from the production site/server.
+This script syncs the files and database from the production site/server of a Wordpress install to a local or staging copy.
 It assumes a few things...

 1. You have ssh access between the local/staging and remote machines and they both have WP CLI installed globally